Tormak9970/TweakEngine/README.md

  - Your tweak must perform well, otherwise it can't be included
  - Any patching you do **MUST** be removed in the `onDismount` method

-Finally, please write readable code.
+Finally, please write readable code, and use good conventions for TypeScript.
 If its difficult to review, that will greatly decrease the probability of me incorporating it in the plugin.

 ## Registering your tweak
 Finally, you need to register the tweak file.
 To do this, open `src/lib/TweakEngineManager.ts` and add an entry to the map that points to your tweak.
 It should look something like:<br/>